 The two piece design allows the option for making the hub of a different wood, and retaining the maple screw.
 In fact, we are also offering this screw with a tiger maple hub for those wanting some extra flair.
 (See image below.)
 Anyone interested in a custom hub, or with requests for other sizes, can contact Paul at email@example.com

 Red Rose Reproductions is currently marketing and selling these screws.
-Price is $155 for the standard screw and &175 for the tiger maple hub.
+Price is $155 for the standard screw and $175 for the tiger maple, cherry, and mahogany hubs.